-The Mt Cattlin Ore Reserve estimate is based on the Mineral Resource Estimate of 12.8Mt at 1.3% Li2O grade and 179ppm Ta2O5, released on 17 April 2023.
-The Mineral Resource was updated after the completion of a major infill drilling program which successfully upgraded Inferred Mineral Resources with 92% of the total Mineral Resource tonnage now classified as Indicated Mineral Resources.
+The Mt Cattlin Ore Reserve estimate is based on an updated Mineral Resource Estimate released on 17 April 2023.
+The Mineral Resource was updated after the completion of a major infill drilling program which successfully upgraded Inferred Mineral Resources.

-Allkem has reviewed and updated the Mt Cattlin Ore Reserve (Table 1 below), incorporating infill drilling results from the 2NW deposit, depleted mined material and site stockpiles at 31 March 2023 and material to be mined after this date are presented in accordance with JORC (2012) Ore Reserve Reporting.
+Allkem has reviewed and updated the Mt Cattlin Ore Reserve (Table 1 below), incorporating infill drilling results from the 2NW deposit, depleted mined material and site stockpiles at 30 June 2023 and material to be mined after this date are presented in accordance with JORC (2012) Ore Reserve Reporting.